LiorKogan/V1/README.md

 * ***owns***: {(_Person_, _Horse_), (_Person_, _Dragon_), (_Guild_, _Horse_), (_Guild_, _Dragon_)} - _df_: _dateframe_

-  When the person is still the owner and the ownership has no defined termination date, df.till is 31/12/9999.
+  When the person is still the owner and the ownership has no defined termination date (the value in _inapplicable_), df.till is 31/12/9999.

 * ***fires at***: {(_Dragon_, _Dragon_)} - _time_: _datetime_; no loops allowed
 * ***freezes***: {(_Dragon_, _Dragon_)} - _tf_: _datetimeframe_; no loops allowed